COPT

-Even so, Katrina hit in August 2005.
+Even so, Katrina hit back in August 2005.
 Which is why Northrop Grumman was surprised at the slowness of its integration and testing progress during final construction in 2008, as part of the ship’s preparation for sea trials.
-That led to a comprehensive review and audit – and a bill of $320-360 million to fix the ship, which will be footed by Northrop Grumman…
+That led to a comprehensive review and audit – and a bill of $320-360 million to fix the ship, which was footed by Northrop Grumman:

-In their April 15/08 teleconference, Northrop Grumman executives noted that any development problems have quality issues, but the quality systems that are supposed to catch them early were not run properly and missed the problems.
+So, what happened?
+Was it the technology?
+In part, yes, but that was not the main issue.
+In their April 15/08 teleconference, Northrop Grumman executives noted that all development programs have quality issues, but the quality systems that are supposed to catch them early were not run properly, and missed the problems.

 As one example, the Makin Island’s new machinery control system is connected by fiber optic cables, allowing it to be monitored and run centrally.
 Its failure to work was puzzling, since high reliability was supposed to be one of its virtues.
 Northrop Grumman’s program review and detailed physical audit of the ship identified the problem: due to the poor quality of the installation work, the fiber optic cables had been crushed in a number of areas.